Documentation

 If someone left your company, remove their access.

-• Each staff member should use their own account.
+• Each staff member uses their own account—no shared logins.

-• Owners and managers should add passkeys where possible.
+• Owners and managers add passkeys where possible.

-• Admin access should be limited to trusted people who need it.
+• Admin access is limited to trusted people who need it.

 Troubleshooting